Literary Studies: From Romanticism to the Present (11153.1)

 Notes on set literary texts:

-- The total cost of the first four set texts (they remaining two are free on Canvas) is approximately $80.
-1, 2 and 4 are readily available through The School Locker (Links to an external site.), or for purchase from other online vendors, and they can also be ordered in to any good bookstore.
+- The total cost of the first four set texts (the Byron text is free on Canvas) is approximately $80.
+1, 2 and 4 are readily available for purchase from bookstores and online vendors.
 See the note immediately below on text 3, the Shelley.

 - Limited copies of each will be available on 3hr and 3 day loan.

-- With regard to the Shelley text, please obtain The Original Frankenstein (Vintage Classics) if you can, as it distinguishes between the words Mary wrote and her husband Percy's editorial additions.
-It is not available everywhere, but you can order in a copy from the Book Depository for 24$ here (Links to an external site.).
-If you do not obtain The Original Frankenstein, please at least make sure you are reading the 1818 edition rather than the 1831 edition, which Mary revised quite heavily, tempering some of the earlier version's radicalism in the process.
+- With regard to the Shelley text, please obtain The Original Frankenstein (Vintage Classics, Charles E Robinson, Ed.) if you can, as it distinguishes between the words Mary wrote and her husband Percy's editorial additions.
+It is not available everywhere, but you can order in a copy Amazon .
+If you do not obtain The Original Frankenstein, please make sure you are reading the 1818 Edition rather than the 1831 edition, which Mary revised quite heavily, tempering some of the earlier version's radicalism in the process.
 There are a number of copies of the 1818 version online.
-The Romantic Circles website features a reputable, annotated version: https://romantic-circles.org/editions/frankenstein/1818_contents.html (Links to an external site.) ; you can also find the 1831 version there, plus various study tools.
-See too the interesting MIT https://frankenbook.pubpub.org/pub/book (Links to an external site.) which is annotated by and for scientists and engineers.
+The Romantic Circles website features a reputable, annotated version: you can also find the 1831 version there, plus various study tools.
+See too the interesting MIT "frankenbook" which is annotated by and for scientists and engineers.

 Required IT skills